dmbarbour/glas/docs/GlasNamespaces.md

 To mitigate this, I propose to implicitly extend names with a ".!"  suffix for translation purposes.
 That is, given the name "bar", we actually apply the translation rule to "bar.!".
 If the translated name does not also terminate in ".!", we simply raise a link error.
 To further resist potential problems, we might raise warnings when ".!" appears within user-defined names.

 The specific choice of ".!" is based on my vision for glas naming conventions.
 Relevantly, it allows us to translate "bar." to include "bar" together with "bar.method" and "bar.\#docs" and so on, while "bar.!" translates "bar" specifically.
-In other contexts, alternatives suffixes may prove more suitable, though a front-end syntax can also mangle names as needed.
+In other contexts, alternatives suffixes may prove more suitable or a little name mangling can serve the same end.

 ## Localizations